platzhersh/pacman-canvas/README.md

 Version history
 ===============

+*Version 0.86 - 25.05.2015*
+* some security fixes to avoid cheaters from adding highscores

 *Version 0.84 - 09.11.2014*
 * fixed bug that caused game to crash when leaving game area to the right side while holding the right arrow